Sterwen-Technology/navigation_server/doc/Server-Router.md

 #### ShipModulConfig server

-TCP server allowing to bypass the routing function to connect the Miniplex control application to a Miniplex3 device.
+TCP server allowing to bypass the routing function to connect the Shipmodul Miniplex control application to a Miniplex3 device.
 To use this feature just configure the MPXConfig utility and assign the server IP and the port configured for it.

 Warning: when the application is connected to the server all traffic is re-routed to it.
 So no NMEA messages are transmitted to the navigation system.